jelix/JelixDao/docs/usage.md

 * a dao record object, inheriting form `Jelix\Dao\AbstractDaoRecord`, representing a database record whose properties are described in the xml file.

-Now you should store this dao file somewhere, and tell JelixDao to use it.
+Now you should store this dao file somewhere and tell JelixDao to use it.

 ## Setting a context